Canvas Instructor Guide

 604 827 4775 or LT.hub@ubc.ca or visit the LT Hub online.

-• You can also use self-service troubleshooting by clicking the “Help” link in Canvas’s left-most Global Navigation.
+• You can also use self-service troubleshooting by clicking “Help” in the Canvas Global Navigation.

 Pedagogical support